Jayanth026/AI_Research_Agent/README.md

 This project was developed with AI assistance for two parts:
 - Frontend development: creating the HTML templates, CSS styling, and improving the user interface.
 - Error handling & exceptions: designing clean, user-friendly error messages (e.g., Blocked by site, Source unavailable).

+---

+## Demo Video
+- Demo video showing query -> results -> saved report -> viewing it on the web can be visiable in Demo_video.mp4 file